- You do not have any products in your shopping cart yet.

 - Carefully remove excess oil or wax with a fresh cotton cloth.

-How to Properly Care for a Lacquered Solid Wood Table
+How Do You Properly Care for a Lacquered Solid Wood Table?

-A lacquered surface is very easy to care for in everyday life if you observe these points:
+A lacquered surface is very low-maintenance in daily life if you observe these points:

 - Use a soft, slightly damp cloth for cleaning.